Thursday, June 12, 2025

 • Steve Saffel: Editor

-• George Pérez: Cover artist
+• George Pérez: Back cover photographer

 • Renée Witterstaeter: Colorist